 - Studies of Representation of Children and Youth in Nebraska Pursuant to LB 961 (2008), a study of Nebraska's guardian ad litem practices, was undertaken by the National Association of Counsel for Children (Denver, CO), and a study of Nebraska's juvenile indigent defense system in delinquency cases was undertaken by the National Juvenile Defender Center (Washington, DC).
 Read the GAL report.
 Read the juvenile defense report.

-A Letter From the Chief Justice
+From Chief Justice Michael Heavican

-|Jun 19th||11th District - Team 1 (Dawson County) team meeting|
+|Dec 18th||11th District - Team 1 (Dawson County) team meeting|

-|Jun 21st||7th District team meeting|
+|Dec 20th||7th District team meeting|